Put Your Blinders on and do the Work

 Maybe it works for some, but I can’t recall anything I’ve done that gave me a huge ROI in six months.

-I am going to argue that it’s best to put your blinders on and do the work.
+Instead, put your blinders on and do the work.

 You’ll want to make sure you have rails for the project, of course.
 You could end up resenting anything you keep grinding out, without any sense of when to stop, evaluate, and course correct.